Table of Contents

 Domestic asset protection trusts (DAPTs) are irrevocable trusts that allow you to place your earnings in the name of the trust while remaining the main beneficiary.
 Since these assets no longer exist under your name, they enjoy increased creditor protection.
 As the beneficiary, you can still access the money at almost any time.

-Keep in mind that certain states have different laws surrounding DAPTs.
+Keep in mind certain states have different laws surrounding DAPTs.
 Most require a probationary period where the money won’t be protected, so debtors can’t fund a trust after receiving a lawsuit.
 Aside from this rule, many other exceptions might apply, so you should speak with your attorney about the right option for your needs.

 Some people also place their savings in an offshore asset protection trust as an alternative to the domestic option above.
 Self-settled offshore asset protection trusts are irrevocable and have one independent trustee.
 The main benefit of opting for offshore is avoiding U.S. jurisdiction.